 Since we now know weight has such a significant impact on a scrap car’s value, you probably won’t be surprised to discover that missing parts will affect the price you’re offered.

-As such, removing parts from the car to sell separately is likely to end up with you getting a significantly reduced price.
+As such, removing parts from the car to sell separately is likely to end up with you getting a significantly reduced value.
 The closer to original your car is, the more desirable it will be to a scrap dealer – as this means they know exactly what they can remove from the vehicle.

-Scrap metal prices
+Scrap metal value

 Metals are considered to be ‘commodities’ – the name given to raw materials that are bought and sold on markets around the world.
 Commodities’ prices go up and down depending on supply and demand – as well as a predicted future supply and demand.